 So the question arises: where can you find me?
 Thankfully, the answer is much simpler these days.
 There was a time when my online persona was spread too thin, but I have since rectified that problem.
 So if you would like to say hello, here are the best places.

-It’s not uncommon for creators to shun their websites in favor of social media.
-I am on the extreme end of this spectrum because I work as a Web Developer and actually enjoy diving into code.
-I am constantly tweaking and adjusting to improve my SEO, which means that I am rarely removed from my domain email.
-Thus, the best way to get ahold of me is through the contact form on my homepage.
+It’s not uncommon for authors to ignore their websites in favor of social media.
+I’m on the extreme end of this spectrum because I work as a Web Developer and actually enjoy diving into code.
+I am constantly tweaking and adjusting this site to improve its SEO, which means that I am rarely removed from my domain email.
+Thus, the best way to reach me is through the contact form on my homepage.

-The second best way is through my monthly newsletter, because subscribers are welcome to reply with questions and comments.
+The second best way is through my newsletter, because members are welcome to reply with questions and comments.
 I read them all and happily respond, which has created a glorious fan community.
 I put a lot of effort into crafting these mailers and look forward to the replies.
 It’s like having a bunch of thoughtful pen pals all around the world.
 The resulting chats always make my day, so keep ’em coming.

 I include these sites because I access them on a regular basis.
 If you post a review on either, chances are high that I will see it by the end of the day.
 You can’t do much other than follow my profile (which I encourage you to do), but I keep my info current in both places.
 I spend a lot of time on Amazon because I need to manage ads and run reports.
-My author page also serves my RSS feed, so you can see my latest blog posts.
+My author page also reads my RSS feed, so you can see my latest blog posts.